CriusNyx/Util/docs/docs/introduction.md

 You can implement the `PrintDebug` interface to customize how `Debug` works for a particular type.
-It includes a single method `EnumerateFields` which expects you to return a tuple of field names with their values.
+It includes a single method `EnumerateFields` which expects you to return a list of tuples of field names with their values.
 The `Debug` method will recursively print every value which implements `PrintDebug` and every element in a collection or dictionary.